wallymathieu/assertfail/_posts/2019-09-02-Masstransit.md

 ## Conclusion

-Masstransit (and similar) allows you to wire up loosely coupled distributed [mediator](https://en.wikipedia.org/wiki/Mediator_pattern).
-Since Masstransit allows you to use either RabbitMQ, AWS or Azure native message queues it is fairly easy to have it up and running.
-It is a leaky abstraction when you are going towards a heterogenous environment (but reimplementing subsets of Masstransit can be good enough).
+MassTransit (and similar) allows you to wire up loosely coupled distributed [mediator](https://en.wikipedia.org/wiki/Mediator_pattern).
+Since MassTransit allows you to use either RabbitMQ, AWS or Azure native message queues it is fairly easy to have it up and running.
+It is a leaky abstraction when you are going towards a heterogenous environment (but reimplementing subsets of MassTransit can be good enough).